 We engage the children (concentrate their thoughts, involve their feelings and emotions and encourage their physical participation) by asking questions, by asking them to perform actions (e.g. hold hands, clap, join in an action song, etc), by providing something to listen to (e.g. music) and by giving them the opportunities to sing and speak (e.g. a chorus or refrain).
-Children choose the prayers to fit into the value for the half term.
-This is led by the class who attends worship at the Church each week.
+Prayers are chosen to fit into the value for the half term and children are also given the opportunity to write their own prayers to be shared with the school.
 In our acts of collective worship, we use different types of presentation to capture the children's interest and imagination.
 We try to achieve a balanced programme of worship, by means of prayers, hymns, stories and readings, songs, film clips, drama and periods of quiet meditation when thoughts are focused in a particular direction.

-There are times when the worship is quiet, contemplative and serene and other times it involves loud music, laughter and dance, a mixture which is creative and varied, joyful and reverent, penitent and spirit-filled.
+There are times when the worship is quiet, contemplative and serene and other times it involves loud music, laughter and dance; a mixture which is creative and varied, joyful and reverent, penitent and spirit-filled.